vanheeringen-lab/gimmemotifs/docs/other_scripts.rst

 gimme background
 ~~~~~~~~~~~~~~~~

-Generate random sequences according to one of two methods: random or
+Generate random sequences according to one of several methods:

-matched\_genomic.
-With the argument ``type`` set to ``random``, and an
-input file in FASTA format, this script will generate sequences with the
-same dinucleotide distribution as the input sequences according to a 1st
+- ``random`` - randomly generated sequence with the same dinucleotide distribution as the input sequences according to a 1st order Markov model
-order Markov model trained on the input sequences.
-The ``-n`` options is
-set to 10 by default.
-The length distribution of the sequences in the
-output file will be similar as the inputfile.
-The Markov model can be
-changed with option ``-m``.
-If the ``type`` is specified as
+- ``genomic`` - sequences randomly chosen from the genome
+- ``gc`` - sequences randomly chosen from the genome with the same GC% as the input sequences
+- ``promoter`` - random promoter sequences

+The background types ``gc`` and ``random`` need a set of input sequences
-``matched_genomic`` the inputfile needs to be in BED format, and the
+in BED or FASTA format.
+If the input sequences are in BED format, the
-script will select genomic regions with a similar distribution relative
-to the transcription start of genes as the input file.
-Make sure to
-select the correct genome.
-The length of the sequences in the output
-file will be set to the median of the features in the input file.
+genome version needs to be specified with `-g`.

 gimme cluster
 ~~~~~~~~~~~~~